renewetzig/StreamingHalfSpaceTrees/README.md

 A data stream simulator, Test Sample Generator, is also included.
 It allows you to generate a synthetic data stream for testing purposes, based on a number of parameters.

-Also included are a testbed that automatically runs a synthetic data stream through the algorithm, analyses and logs the results to disk, and a testbed-runner that allows you to automate the creation of testbeds and any number of runs.
+Also included are a testbed that automatically runs a synthetic data stream through the algorithm, analyses and logs the results to disk, and a testbed-runner that allows automated creation of testbeds for empirical study of the algorithm's performance.